AdobeDocs/commerce-operations.en/help/installation/prerequisites/php-settings.md

 -  Apache web server:

-   For Ubuntu with Apache, OPcache settings are typically located in `php.ini`.
+   For Ubuntu with Apache, OPcache settings are typically located in the `php.ini` file.

    For CentOS with Apache or nginx, OPcache settings are typically located in `/etc/php.d/opcache.ini`